lobodeguerra/gothic/README.md

     - Test.php - Base test class.
 Extend this to create your tests easily.
 Use this to modify all tests from one point if needed.
   - View/ - Where the view class and the templates live
     - View.php - View class.
 Controlls how the PHP templates are loaded.
 Injects template inside a default document layout unless specified otherwise.
+    - assets/ - Assets folder.
+Contains sass, js, fonts, images, etc.
+    - templates/ - Templates folder.
+Contains the PHP files for the Views markup.
+        - layouts/ - Layouts folder.
+Contains a default layout to be used by the app, and potentially alternative layouts.
   - Gothic.php - The main gothic class.
 Controls the app bootstrap and acts as the kernel for the framework.
 ```